 Drink: Jefferson’s Ocean V: Aged at Sea is a bourbon that sails around the globe and arrives with the taste of salted caramel popcorn.
 (The Aged at Sea releases vary by edition, but they’re all worth picking up to note the differences.)

-Technically, this iconic distiller with the dipped red wax on the bottle — and some soft red winter wheat in its mash bill — has just one whiskey, but they “tweak it with oak and proof and different flavor levers,” as Maker’s Mark Director of Innovation Jane Bowie told us.
+Technically, this iconic distiller with the dipped red wax on the bottle — and some soft red winter wheat in its mash bill — has just one whiskey, but they “tweak it with oak and proof and different flavor levers,” as Maker’s Mark former Director of Innovation Jane Bowie told us a few years ago.
 Ergo, Maker’s has more recently become a beacon for innovation and limited releases.

 Drink: The 2020 Limited Release utilizes a multi-stave approach to get the whiskey close to a (spicy) butter pecan profile.